 - Almost 5% of people are behind on their mortgage payments.

-- Alaska, South Dakota and Nebraska have the highest numbers of people facing foreclosure.
+- California, Vermont and Louisiana have the highest numbers of people facing foreclosure.

-- Alabama, Georgia and North Dakota have the highest numbers of people facing eviction.
+- Alabama, Kentucky and South Carolina have the highest numbers of people facing eviction.

 Nationwide, housing costs have risen by nearly 70% in the last decade.
 Income, meanwhile, is up only 30% over the same time period.
 Combine this disparity with record pandemic unemployment and we have a situation where housing has simply become unaffordable for many people.

 Our team of analysts found that 8% of Americans are worried they will soon lose their house and another 5% are behind on their mortgage payments.
 Those numbers, however, vary significantly from state to state.

 While many people are worried about losing their homes, the threat of eviction looms even larger.
 Rental prices are rising in suburban areas, and we found 19 states where more than 25% of people say they can’t currently pay rent or are worried they won’t be able to in the next two months.

 The threat of eviction is even more real for people who are already behind on their rent.
 We found that 25% of people are behind on their rent in Kentucky.
 And of those 25%, 61% say they will likely be evicted in the next two months.
 More than 75% of people who are behind on their rent in Arkansas, North Dakota, Louisiana, Tennessee, Idaho and Indiana fear they will also lose their homes in the next two months

 |State||% behind on rent||% of people who are behind on rent facing eviction|